codeabode101/webapp/README.md

 cd webapp
 ```

+## Demo
+To see how it works, use the demo user:

+Username: demo
+Password: demo

 ## Building

 Add the `DATABASE_URL` in your `.env` file, it is also necessary during compile time for `sqlx`.